jo-hoe/google-sheets/README.md

 In case you want to access private files, a OAuth authentication is needed.
 The offical documentation can be found here: <https://developers.google.com/sheets/api/guides/authorizing>.
 Note, that there is no possiblity to reduce the API access to only a specific file.
-To mitigate that, consider to use a dedicated google user to access files.
+To mitigate that, consider to use a dedicated service account.